stoilovkr/CreditCardPaymentSystem/README.md

 # Credit card payment system
-Pub-sub system that accepts credit card payments via rest and then posts them to a rabbit message queue.
+Pub-sub system that accepts credit card payments via rest and then posts them to a RabbitMQ queue.
 Later they are consumed by another service and saved into database.

 To run locally with docker-compose:
 The api is setup to run with https.
 You need to generate a local self signed certificate named aspnet.pfx, and the password set to 'password'.